Bridgnorth Historical Society

 Upcoming events

-The Bridgnorth Historical Society organises a number of summer outings and a full programme of talks during the winter months.
-For members, entry to winter talks are free and the £5 non-member fee is waived for summer outings.
+The Bridgnorth Historical Society organises occasional summer outings, and a full programme of talks during the winter months.
+For members, entry to the winter talks is free.

 Please contact our team if you would like to attend one of our summer outings or winter talks.